PhilPalmer/lbf-hack-tutorial/README.md

 The first line initialises a new variable (`params.reads`) & sets it to `false` The second line prints the value of this variable on execution of the pipeline.

-We can now run this script & set the value of `params.reads` to our testdata with the following command:
+We can now run this script & set the value of `params.reads` to one of our FASTQ files in the testdata folder with the following command:
 ```
-nextflow run main.nf --reads "testdata/test.20k_reads_{1,2}.fastq.gz"
+nextflow run main.nf --reads testdata/test.20k_reads_1.fastq.gz
 ```

 This should return the value you passed on the command line